apache/spark/python/docs/source/user_guide/pandas_on_spark/options.rst

     >>> spark_df.select(sequential_index).rdd.map(lambda r: r[0]).collect()
     [0, 1, 2]

-**distributed-sequence**: It implements a sequence that increases one by one, by group-by and group-map approach in a distributed manner.
+**distributed-sequence** (default): It implements a sequence that increases one by one, by group-by and group-map approach in a distributed manner.
 It still generates the sequential index globally.
 If the default index must be the sequence in a large dataset, this index has to be used.